Disclaimer

 What Are The Associated Risks Of A Skin Mole Biopsy?

-- Wound breakdown – The skin on each side of the excision site is held together by stitches while it grows together.
-If the wound is stretched too much, the stitches can break, causing the edges of the wound to pull apart.
-This can also happen even after the stitches have been removed, as the skin takes several months to reach maximum strength after an excision.
+- Wound breakdown – Stitches hold the skin together while healing occurs.
+If the wound is stretched, the stitches may break, and the edges of the wound can separate.
+This can also occur after stitches are removed, as the skin takes time to strengthen.

 Medicare coverage